Antral follicle count over 35 – a clinic answers your questions

 If you’re over 35 and feeling overwhelmed by fertility planning, you’re not alone.
 Understanding your fertility starts with a few key factors, and the more you deep dive, you’re bound to read up on antral follicle count (AFC).

-To help you navigate this crucial stage, we’ve partnered with leading Madrid-based fertility clinic Clínica Tambre, to answer your most pressing questions about average antral follicle count, wherever you’re at in the journey.
+To help you navigate this crucial stage, we’ve partnered with leading Madrid-based fertility clinic Clínica Tambre, to answer your most pressing questions about average antral follicle count by age, or wherever you’re at in the journey.

 With over 45 years of expertise and some of the highest success rates in Spain and across Europe, Clínica Tambre is dedicated to providing world-class, patient-centered care.
 Their state-of-the-art facilities and cutting-edge technology support women exploring fertility treatments and egg donation options.